vancouvercommunitynetwork/donation-import/README.md

 ## Steps

-Export csv from Canada Help.
+Export csv from CanadaHelps.
 Keep the headings, and the column order does not matter.

 Run the following code: